Eosinophilia–myalgia syndrome: Regulatory response

 The FDA loosened its restrictions on sales and marketing of tryptophan in February 2001, but continued to limit the importation of tryptophan not intended for an exempted use until 2005.

 Diagnosis

+There is not a universally accepted diagnostic criteria for EMS.
+A diagnosis is commonly established when there is swelling, induration, and thickening of the skin and subcutaneous tissue as well as fascial thickening with accumulation of lymphocytes and macrophages with or without eosinophilic infiltration.
+Minor criteria also includes eosinophilia > 0.5 × 109/L, hypergammaglobulinemia > 1.5 g/L, muscle weakness, elevated aldolase levels, Groove sign and/or peau d/orange, and hyperintense fascia on MR T2-weighted images.
+MRI is considered the best imaging modality to show increased signal intensity within the fascia.
+Alternatives are positron emission tomography/computed tomography (PET-CT) for diagnosis and ultrasonography for clinical follow-up.

 Treatment

 Treatment is withdrawal of products containing L-tryptophan and the administration of glucocorticoids.
 Most patients recover fully, remain stable, or show slow recovery, but the disease is fatal in up to 5% of patients.